 For those wanting alternative hair loss solutions to wearing a baseball cap – especially those who worry about not suiting a cap, their ears being too prominent, or whose job doesn’t permit such attire – there are clinically-proven options available for preventing baldness.

-These range from low-level laser therapy devices which are used at home a few times each week for around 10-15 minutes per session in order to stimulate the hair follicles, to the highly-targeted Hair Vitalics for Men food supplement for healthy hair growth.
-This contains an exclusive combination of key vitamins, minerals, amino acids and botanical extracts including biotin, selenium and zinc, and was developed by Belgravia’s hair experts for one-a-day use.
+These range from low-level laser therapy devices which are used at home a few times each week for a few minutes per session in order to stimulate the hair follicles, to highly-targeted food supplements, such as Hair Vitalics for Men which contains a considered combination of key vitamins, minerals, amino acids and botanical extracts including biotin, selenium and zinc for the maintenance of normal healthy hair growth.